rmleme/star-wars-api/README.md

 - **Important:** the first execution will be slow, as Docker (and Gradle) will need to download all the necessary dependencies to build the images.
 - The command above will trigger the execution of two containers: MongoDB and the application.
+- Application logs will be available at directory `./app-data/star-wars-api/log` of the host.
+If you prefer another base directory instead of `/app-data`, set the environment variable `HOST_APP_DATA_DIR`.

 ## Endpoints